nikandeveloper/SmileyChem/README.md

 The file model.py contains the classes DeepRNN, Encoder, Decoder and Seq2Seq and is the core of the model.

-The file train.py does the training (however it does not save the weights and biases yet).
+The file train.py does the training and saves the model in model.pth or model_v01.pth or model_v02.pth depending on the version.

 The file database.txt is a small dataset of simple chemical reactions in SMILES format.

+The files are in the corresponding folder v00, v01..

+In the version v02 a file tokeniser.py is added to improve tokenisation

+In order to use the saved model you just load it using torch: model = torch.load("model.pth", weights_only=False)

 Technologies used:

 This Python-based project only uses PyTorch and some built-in Python libraries.